astrotars/stream-crm-lead-chat/README.md

 First, we use `axios` to do an HTTP Post to the Zendesk Sell API (`api.getbase.com`).
 We pass along the first name, last name and email.
 We're using [dotenv](https://github.com/motdotla/dotenv) to configure our OAuth token in order to authenticate with Zendesk's API (as discussed in the configuration sections above).
 That's all we need to do to get our lead created.

 Next, we create a `StreamChat` object which is our client to communicate with the Stream Chat API.
-We create a Stream user object with an appropriate id (Stream id's must be lowercase with no whitespace), that represents oru customer.
-We upsert the customer, alongside a sales admin user into Stream.
+We create a Stream user object with an appropriate id (Stream id's must be lowercase with no whitespace), that represents our customer.
+We `upsert` the customer, alongside a sales admin user into Stream.
 Since Stream's `upsertUsers` method will create or update the users, our `sales-admin` is generated lazily the first time we a user interacts with our backend.
 Normally, you'd likely generate this user once and configure the id for user here.
 To keep things simple, we're simply doing everything in line.
 As mentioned previously, we're not diving into the Sales person's chat experience in this post.

 After the Stream library creates the users, we can create our one-on-one channel between the customer and the sales user.
 We call to `client.create` with `messaging` and the `members` that are allowed.
 This call will create a channel that's of the `messaging` [type](https://getstream.io/chat/docs/channel_features/?language=js) that is only joinable by that customer.